Is it possible to travel Switzerland by train in 5 days?

 From sunny Locarno to ritzy St. Moritz

-You might want to have an early start on day 4 as you will be traversing more than one mountain on your way to St. Moritz.
-If you are traveling from mid-June to October, you should gear for the Palm Express departing in Lugano.
+You might want to start early on day four as you will traverse more than one mountain on your way to St. Moritz.
+If traveling from mid-June to October, you should gear for the Palm Express departing in Lugano.

 This four-hour bus ride to St. Moritz will cross the scenic Maloja Pass.
 Here is more information, including the mandatory reservation form and a timetable.

 All others should transfer to a postal bus in Bellinzona.
 Look for a bus headed to Chur, but remember to get off in Thusis.
-There, you will be transferring to the Bernina Express train bound for St. Moritz.
+You will transfer to the Bernina Express train bound for St. Moritz there.

-Your Swiss Travel Pass also includes buses, so there is no need to buy a ticket for these legs.
-Regardless of which option you pick, the views will be amazing and this day will surely leave a lasting impression.
+Your Swiss Travel Pass also includes buses, so buying a ticket for these legs is unnecessary.
+Regardless of your choice, the views will be amazing, and this day will surely leave a lasting impression.

-Needless to say, you are crossing from the Italian-speaking part of Switzerland into the canton of Grisons where Romansh is the dominant language.
-St. Moritz is a ritzy hot spot and you will surely enjoy the rest of your day there.
+Needless to say, you are crossing from the Italian-speaking part of Switzerland into the canton of Grisons, where Romansh is the dominant language.
+St. Moritz is a ritzy hot spot; you will surely enjoy the rest of your day there.

 Day 5